When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Currency of Ghana

-The official currency of Ghana is the Ghanaian cedi.
-GHS 1 is equivalent to 100 pesewas.
+The official currency of Ghana is the Ghanaian cedi, where GHS 1 is equivalent to 100 pesewas.

 Ghana’s National Day

-The national day of Ghana is 6th March which is the Independence Day of Ghana.
+The national day of Ghana falls on the 6th of March, commemorating the Independence Day of the country.

 Meaning Of Ghana